sudeepasundi/power-consumption-calculator/README.md

 # Power Consumption Calculator
+# Power Consumption Calculator

-This is a simple web app that calculates energy consumption of appliances and the cost based on their power rating and usage time.
+This web app calculates the power consumption of appliances based on the power rating and time of usage.

+## How to Use
+1. Enter the power rating (in Watts) of the appliance.
+2. Enter the time of usage (in hours).
+3. Click 'Calculate' to see the energy consumed and the cost.